wernight/docker-mopidy/README.md

 Usage
 -----

+### PulseAudio over network

-First for [audio in a docker container](http://stackoverflow.com/q/28985714/167897) to work, enabled [PulseAudio over network](https://wiki.freedesktop.org/www/Software/PulseAudio/Documentation/User/Network/).
+First to make [audio from from within a Docker container](http://stackoverflow.com/q/28985714/167897), you should enable [PulseAudio over network](https://wiki.freedesktop.org/www/Software/PulseAudio/Documentation/User/Network/).

 If you have X11 you may for example do:

  1. Install [PulseAudio Preferences](http://freedesktop.org/software/pulseaudio/paprefs/).
 Debian/Ubuntu users can do this: